 The variable NOPUFLG indicates there is another reason the policyholder does not have a record on a person-level PUF.
 The purpose of these flags is to explain any difficulty users may have linking policyholder information onto the PRPL file.
 These variables do not, however, measure mortality or policyholders' leaving the household, which should instead be obtained from the PSTATS variables on the person-level files.
-(For example, policyholders who die between Round 1 (Panel 24) or 3 (Panel 23) and the end of 2019 will have records on HC-205 and HC-212, and PITFLG and FYFLG will be set to 1 YES.)
+(For example, policyholders who die between Round 1 (Panel 25) or 3 (Panel 24) or Round 6 (Panel 23) and the end of 2020 will have records on HC-224, and FYFLG will be set to 1 YES.)